Spring Semester Tuition Due

 RALEIGH, N.C.
 (May 3, 2024) – There's an exciting new career opportunity in the fast-growing field of electric vehicles.
 Wake Tech is leading a statewide pilot program to train technicians in the installation and maintenance of EV charging stations.

-The college will launch the EVSE (Electric Vehicle Supply Equipment) Field Technician Certification program in June, with the goal of replicating it across North Carolina.
+The college will launch the first EVSE (Electric Vehicle Supply Equipment) Field Technician Certificate course in June, with the goal of replicating it across North Carolina.
 The accelerated six-week, non-degree course will be a hybrid of online and hands-on instruction.
 This is the first program of its kind in the country.

 "We're pleased and proud to be leading the way in this emerging industry," said Wake Tech President Dr. Scott Ralls, "As the state's largest community college, we're doing what North Carolina community colleges do best: evolve and adapt to meet the changing training needs of students, as well as business and industry."